Heliasteridae Family of Starfish

 Gulf Sun Star, Heliaster kubiniji.
 A representative of the Heliasteridae Family of Starfish.

-Ecosystems Role: Heliasterid feed as scavengers or predators consuming barnacles, bivalves, euphausids, fish, gastropods, isopods, sponges, and other sea stars.
+Ecosystems Role: Heliasterid Sun Stars feed as scavengers or predators, consuming barnacles, bivalves, carrion, euphausids, fish, gastropods, isopods, sponges, and other sea stars.
 In turn they are preyed upon by shore birds, crabs, fish and other sea stars.
-The Heliasterid Sun Stars have undergone a significant decline in populations in the Temperate Eastern Pacific since 2013 which have been as much as 80% for some species.
+The Heliasteridae Sun Stars have undergone a significant decline in some populations since 2013.
+Some species have suffered an 80% loss.
 Many attribute these losses to the Sea Star Wasting Disease, a Densovirus (Parvoviridae).
 Others believe other factors may be in play such as environmental stressors.
 Only recently have some species begun to recover, and only in certain areas.